How to Create a WordPress Document Library

 It’s surprisingly hard to find a good WordPress document library plugin.
 There are lots of WordPress file management and media library plugins for admin, but very few can create a front-end document library for users.
 The ones that do exist have poor ratings and a lot of negative feedback.

 This is where Posts Table Pro comes in.
 In this tutorial, I’ll explain 2 methods for how to use Posts Table Pro for document management and your WordPress media library.
 Both methods offer a fantastic way to create a WordPress document library.
+Posts Table Pro, is, in our opinion, the best WordPress document library plugin.

 Later, I’ll also share some tips on how to make your WordPress document library (or just parts of it) private and hidden from public view; how to allow your users to submit documents; and more.